ItaiAxelrad/open-spec/docs/standards/11_Data-Shortcuts.md

 Any Civil 3D styles associated with the parent drawing must be present in the destination drawing for the DREFs to display correctly.
 The styles are pre-loaded into the Template drawings, but any older drawing not created with the template will need to have the styles loaded manually.
 See Chapter 4, Section A for instructions.

 Any Civil 3D labels associated with the parent drawing will not be carried over to the destination drawing.
 They will need to be recreated as necessary.
-See Chapter 4, Section H for more information about labeling.
+See the Annotating chapter for more information about labeling.